NES / Famicom Architecture

 Image

-FDS equipment mounted onto the Famicom.
+FDS equipment mounted onto the Famicom [57].

-Nonetheless, the Famicom/NES strictly requires segregated Program and Character memory to function, so that’s the job of the ‘RAM adapter’ to sort out.
-This component houses 32 KB of Program RAM and 8 KB of Character RAM to buffer the game data read from the floppy disc, and in doing so, it enables the console to read from it as if it were a cartridge-based game.
+Nonetheless, the architecture of the Famicom/NES strictly enforces segregated Program and Character memory.
+The ‘RAM adapter’, which came with the box, addresses this by housing 32 KB of Program RAM and 8 KB of Character RAM to buffer the game data read from the floppy disk.
+In doing so, this setup enables the console to read data as if it were reading from a cartridge-based game.

 To operate the drive, the RAM adapter embeds an additional 8 KB ROM to store a BIOS [58].
 This program performs the following tasks: